coldbox-modules/cbguard/README.md

 3. `authenticationAjaxOverrideEvent` (Default: `Main.onAuthenticationFailure`)

 This is the event that is executed when the user is not logged in and is attempting to execute a secured action via ajax (`event.isAjax()`), whether or not that handler or action has permissions.
 By default, this will execute the same action that is configured for `authenticationOverrideEvent`.

 4. `authorizationAjaxOverrideEvent` (Default: same as `authorizationOverrideEvent`)

 This is the event that is executed when the user is logged in and is attempting to execute a secured action via ajax (`event.isAjax()`) but does not have the requisite permissions.
 By default, this will execute the same action that is configured for `authorizationOverrideEvent`.

+### \_securedUrl

+When an override event is used, the url the user was trying to access is stored in the `flash` scope as `_securedUrl`.
+You can make use of this in your login actions to send the user back where they intended after logging in.

 ### Setup